-The Environment and Land Use Act, 1996 enables the government to increase public awareness of the environment, and to
+The Environment and Land Use Act, 1996 enables the government to increase public awareness of the environment, and to ensure that environmental concerns are fully considered in land and resource development.

 The Forest and Range Practices Act, 2002 outlines how all forest and range practices and resource-based activities are to be conducted on Crown land in BC, i.e., management plans, forest practices (e.g., roads, forest health, silviculture), resource protection, compliance, and enforcement.